mikewiegering/bdmigration/README.md

 .env looks like this:

-# a comment that will be ignored.
+# These are the environment variables that your will need

   APIC_HOST="The IP Address of your APIC"